-Having that drive to finish projects and the in-depth knowledge behind music production and music theory skills that SAE helped me develop really got this record over the door and ready to release.
+Having that drive to finish projects and the in-depth knowledge behind music production and music theory skills that my audio production course SAE helped me develop really got this record over the door and ready to release.
 Those skills gave me the confidence and speed to finish the record and present it to the label to a high standard.

 What other musical projects do you have in the pipeline at the moment?

-We have our remix to Voodoo coming out on 12 March.
+We have our remix of Voodoo coming out.
 We have three other collaboration records we’re hoping to release too.
 These also push our style to different regions of the dance music world.

-Do you have any tips or tricks for students finding it hard to be creative while stuck inside during lockdown?
+Do you have any tips or tricks for students finding it hard to be creative?

-Do what we did and dabble in new genres or styles or offer to mix-down a friends record.
+Do what we did and dabble in new genres or styles or offer to mix-down a someone else’s record.
 It really opens things up having work to do and deadlines to hit.
 It could also open new doors for future projects.
-A lot of artists are doing livestreams too if you want to sit back and watch how other people do things.
-A very rare sight to see so enjoy it while it lasts!

 What are your hopes/plans for the future?

 To try and get the collaboration records out to the world.
 I think it will surprise people the route we’ve taken with a few of them.